-ENERGY STAR v5.0 certified.
+Program Criteria ENERGY STAR v5.0 certified.

-One refrigerator/freezer.
+Unit of Measure One refrigerator/freezer.

 The base case for the new unit is the current federal requirement (National Appliance Energy Conservation Act, or NAECA, 2011) for a refrigerator/freezer, effective as of September 15, 2014.
 The base case for a turned-in unit is the pre-existing refrigerator/freezer.